ejh243/BrainFANS/docs/development-pipeline.md

 ### Return to github to finalise the pull request

-Move to the pull request tab
+Move to the pull request tab on GitHub

 ![Screenshot of the location of pull requests](images/development-pipeline/pull-request-location.png)